upjs/facile-validator/README.md

 ```html
 <input data-rules="regex:/^([0-9]{5})-([0-9]{5})$/" />
 ```
 So instead of passing rules arguments in HTML, you can pass them in JavaScript code with the help of **X-Prefixed Rules**.
-All available rules can be prefixed with a `x-`.
+All available rules can be prefixed with an `x-`.
 For example the `regex` rule can be written as `x-regex`.
 In this situation, the only argument for these rules points a key in `xRules` object in the configuration object:
 ```html
 <input data-rules="x-regex:zipcode" />
 ```